WalletConnect/walletconnect-docs/docs/specs/clients/push/push-authentication.md

 Given that a dapp is proposing a push subscription for a blockchain account that client's don't have to authenticate in advence, wallet needs to prove account ownership in Push Subscription response.

-This is achieved using WalletConnect Identity keys and did-jwt with following claims:
+This is achieved using [Identity Keys](././servers/keys/identity-keys) and did-jwt with following claims:

 iat - timestamp when jwt was issued exp - timestamp when jwt must expire